luise/mean/README.md

 `QUILT_PATH`, and `quilt get` the Quilt specs.

-When you're set up, run `quilt daemon` in one shell, and then run `quilt run github.com/quilt/mean/example.js` in another shell.
+When you're set up, run `quilt daemon` in one shell, and then run `quilt run ./mean.js` from the `mean` directory in another shell.
 If successful, the `quilt run` command has no output, while the daemon will output logs similar to this: